abrindam/ArtemisEngineeringClient/README.md

 #### Eclipse

-These instruction assume you are using Eclipse Mars (4.5.1).
+These instruction assume you are using Eclipse Mars (4.5.2).

+First, clone this repository into the root of your Eclipse workspace.

-Open Eclipse and choose `File -> New Project`.
+Open Eclipse and choose `File -> New Java Project`.
 Enter the name of this repository exactly as the name of the project.
-If done correctly, Eclipse will realize this folder already exists and will configure automatically.

-Then, right click on the `lib/artclientlib-2.6.0.jar` file and choose `Build Path -> Add to Build Path`.
-At this point, the project should build correctly with no errors.
+You'll see text on the bottom of the window explaining that the wizard will automatically configure the JRE etc.  Make sure Java SE 8 or later is selected (we're currently using 1.8.0_51).
+Click `Finish`.

-Finally, to attach the source, once again right-click the jar file and choose `Build Path -> Configure Build Path`.
-Navigate to the `Library` tab.
-Locate `artclientlib-2.6.0.jar` in the list and click the triangle to see more details.
-Click the `Source Attachment` entry and then click the `Edit` button on the right.
-Now point to the folder containing the source files.
-You should now be able to click on library classes such as `ShipSystem` and see their source.
+Then, right click on the project and select `Build Path -> Configure Build Path`.
+Under the `Libraries` tab, you should see `artclientlib-2.6.0.jar`; if you don't, click `Add JARs` and locate it under `lib`.
+On the entry for that JAR, expand the triangle to see more details.
+Double-click the `Source Attachment` entry and navigate to `lib/ArtClientLib-2.6.0`.
+You should now be able to click on library classes such as `ShipSystem` and see their source and JavaDoc comments.

 #### IntelliJ IDEA